vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_tweet_list_hooking_custom_layout.html.md

 .
 </pre>

 * We instantiated inflater in the class & initializing it inside `public TweetAdapter(...)` function .
-The function gets called when we are creating new object of TweetAdapter class by doing `tweetItemArrayAdapter = new TweetAdapter(..)` inside onCreate().
+The function gets called when we are creating new object of TweetAdapter class by doing `tweetItemArrayAdapter = new TweetAdapter(..)` inside onCreate() method of TweetListActivity.java.
 The `super(..)` function simply initializes the base class (ArrayAdapter).
 We have also initialized inflater at the same place.

 * `inflater.inflate(..)` is responsible for inflating our layout R.layout.row_tweet, creating a View class & returning it to be appended to the parent ListView.